sighupio/fury-getting-started/fury-on-talos/README.md

 4. Install the KFD
 5. Explore some of the Features
 6. Teardown the environment

-Please note that Talos can run on several other platforms, this tutorial is a quick start on a local environment but you can apply the same steps to deploy KFD on other types of Talos installations.
-Refer to [Talos Official Documentation][talos-docs] for more details.

 > ☁️ If you prefer trying Fury in a cloud environment, check out the [Fury on EKS](../fury-on-eks) tutorial or the [Fury on GKE](../fury-on-gke) tutorial.